michaelhasey/Creating-Datasets-of-3D-Buildings-from-2D-Images/README.md

 #### 1) Image Search

-The wooden churches used in this research reside within the mountainous, foothill and water-shed region of the Carpathian Mountain region of Central Europe.
-In order to build the dataset, digital images of over 400 churches were manually searched for and collected over a one month period.
-In total, over 10,000 images were collected, representing 409 unique churches from the central Carpathian Mountain region showcasing a wide range of distinct styles and sub-styles.
+In order to build the dataset, digital images of over 300 churches were manually searched for and collected .
 Images were acquired from a number of online resoures, including, but not limited to, Google Earth, various academics and domain experts, various blogs, and multiple image repositories that specialize in historic architecture of this region.
+[Archi_Base](https://github.com/michaelhasey/Archi_Base) can be used to expedite this process.

 ![](images/find_images.png)